Blue-ringed angelfish — Blue-ringed angelfish Yellowface angelfish Yellowface angelfish —

 ID Group: Other common name:

-The sixbar angelfish (Pomacanthus sexstriatus), also known as the six banded angelfish, is a species of marine ray-finned fish, a marine angelfish belonging to the family Pomacanthidae.
+The sixbar angelfish (Pomacanthus sexstriatus), also known as the six-banded angelfish, is a species of marine ray-finned fish in the angelfish family Pomacanthidae.
 It is found in Indo-Pacific region.

 Description